 Change your mindset to allow for buffer time

-One way to do so is by changing your mindset.
+One way to stop feeling overwhelmed is to change your mindset.
 Most people, and teachers in particular plan their day according to an ideal schedule – if things go right, you should have about this time for every task on the list.
 But be fair, how often does this really happen?
 Planning for the best case scenario is a mental fallacy we all fall victims to that can create a sense of feeling overwhelmed: instead, you should account for the most likely scenario and plan your time around it.

 You can start doing so by assuming every task will take longer than planned.
 If you think you can explain a problem in 5 minutes, give yourself 10; if you think you can reach the dentist’s office in 25, make it 30; when planning assessments, go for a shorter quiz instead of a test and a lab exercise for the same period so you can use the extra buffer time for unexpected questions or interruptions.
 In the worst case scenario, the activity will take about as long as you have planned, so when you’re done, you’ll still be on schedule instead of falling behind.